-The day will be packed with insightful sessions on the current issues relevant to BASDA members, identifying business development opportunities, technical and resource implications and offering access to our fantastic speakers through a curated Q&A.
+Each online event will be packed with insightful sessions on the current issues relevant to BASDA members, identifying business development opportunities, technical and resource implications and offering access to our fantastic speakers through a curated Q&A.

-The Agenda is being shaped based on current member feedback and will include key topics such as Accessibility, Brexit, Making Tax Digital together with debates around topical issues and much more….
+The Agenda for each event has been developed based on current member feedback and will include Brexit, Open Banking, Making Tax Digital and Accessibility together with debates around other topical issues and much more…

 Cost to Attend: